Shivraj Patil: In government

-Shivraj Patil in his office after taking over the charge of the Union Minister of Home in New Delhi on May 24, 2004.Seen beside him are political leaders from Maharashtra.
+Shivraj Patil in his office after taking over the charge of the Union Minister of Home in New Delhi on 24 May 2004.
+Seen beside him are political leaders from Maharashtra.

-First inducted in the Indira Gandhi-led government in as Minister of State for Defence (1980–82), he was given independent charge of the Commerce Ministry (1982–83), from where he was shifted to Science and Technology, Atomic Energy, Electronics, Space and Ocean Development (1983–84).
+First inducted into the Indira Gandhi-led government as Minister of State for Defence (1980–82), he was given independent charge of the Ministry of Commerce and Industry (1982–83), from where he was shifted to Science and Technology, Atomic energy, Electronics, Space and Ocean Development (1983–84).
 During 1983–86, he was vice-president of CSIR India.
 He also served on various committees including those on Defence, External Affairs, Finance, Salaries and Allowances of members of parliament.

 In the Rajiv Gandhi government, he was Minister for Personnel, Defence production and later held independent charge of Civil Aviation and Tourism.

-He has also held a number of important positions in the party ever since Sonia Gandhi took over the presidency of the party.
+Patil also held a number of important positions in the party after Sonia Gandhi took over the presidency of the party.
 He is largely known for introducing the Outstanding Parliamentarian Award, India in 1992.
 He was the chairman of the manifesto committee of the party during the 1999 Lok Sabha election.

-As speaker of the Lok Sabha, he had begun or contributed in initiatives on information dissemination to members of the Parliament (through computerisation and modernisation), construction of Parliament Library Building and broadcast of Lok Sabha proceedings, including live broadcast of Question Hour of both houses of the parliament.
+As speaker of the Lok Sabha, he began or contributed to initiatives on information dissemination to members of the Parliament (through computerisation and modernisation), construction of the Parliament Library Building and the broadcast of Lok Sabha proceedings, including the live broadcast of Question Hour of both houses of the parliament.

 Between 1991 and 1995, he was a member/leader of Indian parliamentary delegations to various international parliamentary conferences.